argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_PythonC++_Embedding/ThetaGPU_OCCA/README.md

 export PATH+=":${OCCA_DIR}/bin"
 export LD_LIBRARY_PATH+=":${OCCA_DIR}/lib"
 ```
+NOTE: the `OCCA_CACHE_DIR` specifies a location where OCCA-specific kernels (.okl) are stored/cached.
+Please make note of your path to this directory.

-Activate the virtual Python environment
+4. Activate the virtual Python environment
 ```
 conda activate
 ```
-Check the environment.
-(UPDATE THIS SECTION)
+5. Check the environment.
 ```
 $ module list